6 Things Every Substitute Teacher Needs to Know

 Basic instructional strategies: There is no guaranteed formula for success.
 However, there are some pedagogical approaches, such as inquiry-based learning (IBL), that can transform educational practices.

 Supporting students with special needs: It is important for substitute teachers who have special education students in the classroom to understand all the terms and situations associated with special needs, such as an IEP, Accommodation Plan, and Case Manager.

-Working with at-risk youth: Students with mental health conditions are more at-risk for dropping out of school.
-Every mental health condition is different, and the strategies that we use to accommodate a child with each condition is different.
-Researching common mental health conditions, such as ADHD, ODD, and anxiety can help equip you for many classroom scenarios.
+Working with at-risk youth: Students with mental health conditions are more at-risk for dropping out of school and everyone is different.
+There are many strategies that we can use to accommodate learners.
+Researching ADHD, ODD, and anxiety can help a substitute teacher prepare for many classroom scenarios.

 Explore substitute teaching strategies in-depth in the brand new Substitute Teaching 101 online PD course!